The Flipped Classroom: The Definitive Guideby Becton Loveless

 Blended learning refers to any educational approach that encourages increased student engagement using online interactions.
 This approach to learning blends traditional lectures with portions of coursework that are computer based and, typically, delivered in an online format.
 Blended learning allows students to learn partly through a traditional, one-on-one interaction with an instructor in a classroom.
 Away from the classroom, students can self-pace as they learn through online modules.

 The flipped classroom specifically takes work that traditionally would occur outside of the classroom and bring it into the classroom.
 Lectures, meanwhile, are moved outside of the classroom.
-Basically, in a flipped classroom, lectured are delivered outside of the class and discussions are hosted on forums or using other collaborative software.
+Basically, in a flipped classroom, lectures are delivered outside of the class and discussions are hosted on forums or using other collaborative software.
 Students get the lecture and classroom discussion aspect of their courses delivered online.
 This leaves more time in the classroom to focus on work.

 Flipped classrooms work because they give students the chance to do more work under the guidance of an instructor.
 Meanwhile, the most passive aspect of the class – the lecture – is delivered online.
 If students are going to be passive during a lecture, then online delivery at least gives them some control over the lecture.
 Students can easily move to previous parts of the lecture and review information they may have missed or not have understood completely.
 Through self-pacing, students can exert greater control over how they digest a lesson.
 Flipping the classroom ensures that students will do their actual work with the support of a teacher while granting them greater control over the lecture aspect of the class.